MFE 404 is a finance foundation course. Unlike a similar MBA course, MFE 404 is geared half towards technical, data, and computer programming skills.

 The class notes are the definite source of required material and the basis of 90% of the exams.
 They are available on the book website.
 Although the class notes are posted, I may change them as time goes by.
 I always try to improve them.
 Please print the slides about 1 week before they are used in class.
 (Otherwise, you may have to look at a slightly different set of notes from what will be used in class).
 Class notes are not spaced by class, but spaced by topic.
 We should be able to cover roughly 10-25 pages of notes per class.

 The textbook for this course is Ivo Welch, Corporate Finance: An Introduction, 4th ed (MFE).
-Although the book is free online, I would suggest you purchase a printed copy.
+Although the book is free online, I would suggest that you purchase a printed copy.
 This way, you can mark up text and you are immune to website downtime.
 (My website may well go down for a week before the exam; I am not a pro sysadmin.)
 The book is deliberately priced very cheaply, at cost.
 Other books cost 4-5 times as much.

 Ungraded Practice Quizzes

 You can also test yourself on the syllabus.space course website.
 There are questions for each book chapter.

 There are many other useful sources of information.
 For example:

 - You may also find it useful to have access to a book on valuation, such as Koller, Goedhart, Wessels Valuation (McKinsey Press).

 - I can also recommend some other corporate finance textbooks: Berk-DeMarzo Corporate Finance, Allen-Brealey-Myers' Fundamental of Corporate Finance; Ross-Westerfield-Jaffe Corporate Finance; and the higher-level Grinblatt and Titman Financial Markets and Corporate Strategy.
 The GT text is more complementary to my own textbook than the first three.